 - During the Time Skip, Brook realized he misidentified his own powers: he'd long assumed it just let his soul return to his body to Auto-Revive a single time (which took so long his body had since been reduced to a skeleton).
 Further training lead him to discover he could separate his body and soul at will, and manipulate the latter's ghostly powers to his advantage.

 - "Thousand Arms" Charlotte Cracker, is initially believed to have the power to multiply his limbs.
-During his fight with Luffy, however, it's revealed that his true power is creating and manipulating biscuits, including creating a real-looking human-like construct (which he "occupies" like a Mini-Mecha) and adding limbs to it.
+During his fight with Luffy, however, it's revealed that his true power is creating and manipulating biscuits.
+The 'Cracker' that Luffy fought was actually a biscuit Mini-Mecha, and he was using his biscuit creation powers to add more arms.

 - Charlotte Katakuri's Mochi-Mochi Fruit is initially assumed to be a Logia type because, while it doesn't fit the Elemental Powers theme common to Logias, Katakuri can transform his body to dodge and absorb attacks and displays a weakness to a specific substance, liquids to wash away the mochi his body generates, which are typical of the type.
 A major turning point in Luffy's battle with him is his realizing this is wrong and that Katakuri's a Paramythia type like Luffy himself.
 Katakuri's ability to dodge by transforming isn't the reflex of a Logia changing into his element, it's due to his extreme Combat Clairvoyance telling him exactly where an incoming attack will come from.
 Luffy realizes this means Katakuri is as vulnerable to attack as anyone else, provided he can be hit in the first place.